-Young people will be required to make important decisions throughout their lives and the Bank of England‘s free econoME education programme provides students aged 11-16 with the analytical skills to make informed decisions, that will benefit themselves and the world around them.
+Young people will be required to make important decisions throughout their lives and the Bank of England‘s free econoME education programme, accredited by the PSHE Association and Young Money, provides students aged 11-16 with the analytical skills to make informed decisions, that will benefit themselves and the world around them.

 Using real-world examples and best practice strategies from the Bank of England, econoME will help your students to understand how their decisions are affected by, and influence, the economy, through the use of interactive activities, captivating videos and informative case studies.